AO-StreetArt/Aesel/docs/pages/demo_install.rst

 best way to do this is through Let's Encrypt, you can follow the tutorials at https://certbot.eff.org/.
 Self-Signed Certificates are not supported.
 Make sure that you're certificates are registered to the same domain that you enter into the AESEL_DOMAIN variable.
+A basic example certbot command is shown below:

+`certbot certonly --standalone --preferred-challenges http -d AESEL_DOMAIN`

 You may need to copy/convert some of the certs around, below is a tree of the basic file structure needed in /var/ssl (or whatever you enter for the SSL_BASE_DIR):